-There is provision for the election of students, by and from the student body, to membership of the Senate, the Academic Board and the faculties and boards of studies.
-There are also student members of departmental and school boards.
+The by-laws and resolutions of the University provide for the election of students, by and from the student body, to membership of the Senate, the Academic Board and the faculties and boards of studies.
+From 1985 there are also student members of departmental and school boards.
 Student members are also to be found on committees of the Senate, Academic Board, faculties and boards of studies, departments and schools.

 The term of office is generally one year, from January to December.
 Elections are held by postal vote in Michaelmas term, and notices calling for nominations are sent out in August.
 Details of the elections are placed on noticeboards around the grounds and published in the University of Sydney News.
 Election announcements are also made available to Honi Soit and the Union Recorder for publication.
 Before any election the appropriate ballot papers and instructions, as well as information about the candidates, are sent to all students concerned.
 The Senate is the overall governing body of the University; the Academic Board coordinates the work of the faculties and boards of studies and advises the Senate on academic matters; the faculties and boards of studies are concerned with the teaching and examining of their subjects and with research in the various departments and schools.